itsrifat/witAI-JavaClient/README.md

-witAI-JavaClient
+witAI-JavaClient (DEPRECATED)
 ================

-Wit-JavaClient is a java wrapper for wit.ai( see https://wit.ai/docs/api) HTTP API.
+Wit-JavaClient is a java wrapper for wit.ai( see https://wit.ai/docs) HTTP API.

 How to Use
 ----------